Laura-Liu-ZJ/Laura-Liu-ZJ.github.io/about.md

 1. what would you do differently?

-- I get data from the API.
+- I get data from the internet.
 - I use the EDA part to know the data better.
-- I create some variables to help my analysis.
+- I create some variables to help my analyses.
 - I treat the same variable as categorical data and numeric data.

 2. what was the most difficult part for you?